quavy123/z8086/README.md

 ## HDMI SoC demo

-This is a larger demo: a complete 8086-compatible SoC featuring HDMI video output, UART communication, and embedded firmware.
+This is a larger demo: a complete 8086-compatible SoC featuring HDMI video output, UART communication, and C firmware (as opposed to the assembly-only firmware used in previous examples).
 It currently targets the Tang Console 60K.
 The Gowin project file is located at `boards/Tang Console 60K.soc_hdmi`, with source files in `src/soc_hdmi`, and firmware in `programs/soc_hdmi.c`.

 ```
 ┌───────────────────────────────────────────────────────┐